moneekim/MoKyungKim/README.md

 ### Hi there 👋
 - 💻 **I'm a iOS Develover**
+- 🏫 I am currently attending the last semester of my fourth year at KAU.
-- 🇰🇷 **I'm working in South Korea**
+- 🇰🇷 I'm working in South Korea
-- I'm very interested in Android, iOS APP development.
+- I'm very interested in **Android, iOS APP development**.
 - I hope my app can bring benefits to people.